A. J. Cronin: Early life

-Cronin was born in Cardross, Dunbartonshire, Scotland, the only child of a Presbyterian mother, Jessie Cronin (née Montgomerie), and a Catholic father, Patrick Cronin.
-Cronin often wrote of young men from similarly mixed backgrounds.
+Archibald Joseph Cronin was born in Cardross, Dunbartonshire, Scotland, the only child of a Presbyterian mother, Jessie Cronin (née Montgomerie), and a Catholic father, Patrick Cronin.
+The future novelist often wrote of young men from similarly mixed backgrounds.
+His maternal grandfather, Archibald Montgomerie, was a hatter who owned a shop in Dumbarton.
 His paternal grandparents had emigrated from County Armagh, Ireland, and become glass and china merchants in Alexandria.
-Owen Cronin (Cronogue), his grandfather, had had his surname changed from Cronogue in 1870.
-His maternal grandfather, Archibald Montgomerie, was a hatter who owned a shop in Dumbarton.
-After their marriage Cronin's parents moved to Helensburgh, where he attended Grant Street School.
-When he was seven years old, his father, an insurance agent and commercial traveller, died of tuberculosis.
-He and his mother moved to her parents' home in Dumbarton, and she soon became a public health inspector in Glasgow.
+His grandfather Owen Cronin (Cronogue) had his surname changed from Cronogue in 1870.
+Not long after their marriage, Cronin's parents settled in Helensburgh, where their son attended Grant Street School.
+When A. J. was seven years old, his father, an insurance agent and commercial traveller, died of tuberculosis.
+His mother moved the family to her parents' home in Dumbarton, and she later became the first female public health inspector in Glasgow.

 Cronin was not only a precocious student at Dumbarton Academy, who won prizes in writing competitions, but an excellent athlete and association footballer.
 From an early age he was an avid golfer, and he enjoyed the sport throughout his life.
-He also loved salmon fishing.
+His family then moved to Yorkhill, Glasgow, where he attended St Aloysius' College in the Garnethill area of the city.
+He played football for the St Aloysius' First XI, an experience he included in one of his last novels, The Minstrel Boy.

-The family later moved to Yorkhill, Glasgow, where Cronin attended St Aloysius' College in the Garnethill area of the city.
-He played football for the First XI there, an experience he included in one of his last novels, The Minstrel Boy.
-A family decision that he should study either to study for the priesthood or to practise medicine was settled by Cronin himself when he chose "the lesser of two evils".
+A family wish that Cronin should either study for the priesthood or practise medicine was decided by him when he chose "the lesser of two evils".
 He won a Carnegie scholarship to study medicine at the University of Glasgow in 1914.
-Having been absent in 1916–1917 for naval service, he graduated in 1919 with highest honours in the degree of MBChB.
+Having been absent in 1916–1917 for naval service, he graduated in 1919 with highest honours when obtaining the degree of MBChB.
 Later that year he visited India as ship's surgeon on a liner.
 Cronin went on to earn additional qualifications, including a Diploma in Public Health (1923) and Membership of the Royal College of Physicians (1924).
-In 1925 he gained an MD at the University of Glasgow with a dissertation entitled "The History of Aneurysm".
+In 1925 he gained an MD at the University of Glasgow with a dissertation titled "The History of Aneurysm".